ZenGo-X/solana-test-dapp/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Users of this software must include an attribution to ZenGo by mentioning "Powered by ZenGo" or "Built with ZenGo technology" in their applications, documentation, and marketing materials.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE